DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-bounded-context-in-ddd.md

 ## Some common problems in Bounded Contexts

-1. The difference between Model and Domain Model
+1. The difference between Domain and Domain Model

+    Domain represents the problem to solve.

+    Domain Model is the model that implements the solution to the problem.

 2. The difference between sub-domain and bounded context

+    A subdomain is a segment of the Domain.

+    A bounded context is a segment of the solution.

 <br>